The accommodation planned for Kirra is as diverse as the people themselves.

 There are plans for some very quick to build natural timber and mud homes, typically in the style of Victorian England, the likes of Shakespeare's Globe Theater and period homes.
 These are a very simple timber skeleton with walls made from wattle and daub.
 An Eco-friendly and very rapid building technique, that is also intensely people powered, but due to the light weight materials and smaller volumes of material handling, easily built by older people and fewer people over time.
 The single largest difference is the use of modern materials for roofing, such as galvanised iron roofing, poly-carbonate roofing and other modern materials.

-Once a new community citizen has been accepted into the community, they are then entitled to select a plot from the many plots displayed below (in yellow) and nominate the type of home that they wish to establish.
+Once a new community citizen has been accepted into the community and attained a Full Membership status, they are then entitled to select a plot from the plots available below (in yellow) and nominate the type of home that they wish to build to suit their buy-in affordability and needs.
 For the most part, these are considered "forever" homes and will remain with the community citizen until they decide to depart the community or simply pass on to a better place.

-The community housing is essentially free.
-Although a bond is payable for each community housing project by the home owner.
-This bond is refundable in full should the member decide to depart the community.
-Once a citizen decides to leave, the next waiting new citizen will be offered the home at the then current bond rate.
-From the bond paid by the new citizen, a refund equal to the departing citizen bond is deducted and paid to the departing citizen.
+Community housing is essentially free.
+Although a buy-in amount is payable for each community home by the home owner.
+This buy-in is refundable in full should the member decide to depart the community or the member dies.
+Once a member decides to leave, the next waiting new member will be offered the members home at the then current buy-in rate.
+From the buy-in paid by the new member, a full refund equal to the departing member's buy-in is paid to the departing member.
 This may not happen immediately, and may take up to 24 months to be finalised.
-No bond refund will exceed 24-months.
+No buy-in refund will exceed 24-months.

 A new citizen joining the community whilst there are still vacant plots, may select the plot they wish from the (yellow) plots available.
 A new citizen joining the community where a vacant built home exists, will be offered that home, if it is suitable.
 This means that a 4-bedroom home, would be offered to a single new citizen, but if declined, and vacant plots existed, a new home built.

-Homes with additional bedrooms are all sized at 3m X 3m in addition to the standard living areas denoted in the Studio option.
-This is to say that a 2 bedroom home, will have two bedrooms of 3m X 3m plus the studio space depending on the wet-area selection.
+Homes with additional bedrooms are all sized at (roughly) 3 m X 3 m in addition to the standard living areas denoted in the Studio option.
+This is to say that a 2 bedroom home, will have two bedrooms of (roughly) 3 m X 3 m plus the studio space depending on the wet-area selection.
 The exception to this is the 4 bedroom with en-suite option.
-The en-suite adds an additional 3m x 2m for the en-suite and the "Master" bedroom is 4m X 3m.
+The en-suite adds an additional 3 m x 2 m for the en-suite and the "Master" bedroom is 4 m X 3 m.

 All the prices quoted on this page are valid until the end of the current financial year.
 All prices increase by 14.6% p.a.